-Qualities of an excellent trekking guide or trek leader

 Qualities of an excellent trekking guide or trek leader.

-To be an excellent trek leader, one not only needs to have charisma, knowledge, communication skills, storytelling abilities, organizational skills; sometimes you also need to be a father figure, psychologist, counselor, even a mediator, and a mentor to not only to the clients but the support crew as well.
-On very rare occasions even a lead manager of crisis and a Wilderness First Responder.
+To be an excellent trek leader, one not only needs to have charisma, knowledge, communication skills, storytelling abilities, organizational skills; sometimes you also need to be a father figure, psychologist, counsellor, even a mediator, and a mentor to not only to the clients but the support crew as well.
+On infrequent occasions, even a lead manager of crisis and a Wilderness First Responder.

-On a recent recruitment effort, several “top-notch” City Tour guides interviewed for their thoughts on the job of Trek leaders.
-Most of them were doubtful about their fitness, ability to handle the hardships and discomforts of the ‘mountains’.
+On a recent recruitment effort, several “top-notch” City Tour guides interviewed for their thoughts on Trek leaders’ job.
+Most of them were doubtful about their fitness and ability to handle the’ mountains’ ‘ hardships and discomforts.
 They preferred the much easier job of guiding in the urban areas with comfortable hotels, good food – basically the “Good easy” life as a guide.

-So this interview has reconfirmed our previous belief that great trek leaders are true gems and are worth their weight in gold.
+This interview has reconfirmed our previous belief that great trek leaders are true gems and worth their gold weight.

 1. Charismatic personality:

 No matter the size of the group, there’s often just one main leader for each trek.
 Unlike in city tours, a trek leader is in charge of making the trekkers happy and looking after his team members’ welfare in the support crew.
 The clients will be expecting not only information but also entertainment.
-A trekking group leader needs to have an abundance of charisma and a sense of humor is an added bonus.
+A trekking group leader needs to have an abundance of charisma, and a sense of humour is a bonus.

 2. Knowledge is paramount: